SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Pro Tip: Doing simple things like changing your passwords and using two-factor authentication can help to lower your risk of becoming a victim of ID theft and fraud.

 Monitoring matters a lot to us.
 Thankfully, the Value plan has you covered with identity monitoring backed by IBM’s Watson artificial intelligence.
+This is one of Identity Guard’s most unique features, and we’re impressed that it’s included even in the cheapest plan.
 But we worry that this option is missing some of the credit-related features that we usually look for.

 Who it’s best for: Anyone who wants comprehensive identity monitoring and fraud protection.